Identifying Dynamic Discrete Choice Models with Hyperbolic Discounting

 \section{Model}

 In this section, we consider a finite horizon dynamic discrete choice model where an agent has time-inconsistent preferences.
 Our model is closely related to that of \cite{fang2015estimating}, but we assume that the time horizon is finite.
-Our model is pertinent to that of \cite{abbring2018identifying}, although we set up the stationary framework.
-Our notation broadly follows that of \cite{fang2015estimating} and \cite{an2021dynamic}.
+Our notation broadly follows that of \cite{fang2015estimating} and \citet*{an2021dynamic}.